 I have always been a huge Steve Morse fan.
-As a matter of fact: Steve is one of my all-time top 10 favorite guitar players.
-(Sharing the same first place along with, in no particular order: Guthrie Govan, Pat Metheny, Greg Howe, Ritchie Kotzen, Carl Verheyen, Scott Henderson, Stanley Jordan, Steve Lukather and Shawn Lane)
+Steve is one of my all-time, top 10 favorite guitar players.
+(Sharing the same first place along with, in no particular order: Guthrie Govan, Pat Metheny, Greg Howe, Ritchie Kotzen, Carl Verheyen, Scott Henderson, Stanley Jordan, Steve Lukather, and Shawn Lane)

-As a technique practice piece, I took up on learning Steve Morse’s “Tumeni Notes”.
+Many years ago, before I went to Berklee, I decided to take on learning Steve Morse’s “Tumeni Notes” as a technique practice piece.
 Later, when I entered Berklee College of Music, many of my teachers praised me for my fluid technical performance of “Tumeni Notes”.
 I was at that time, one of the few known guitar students at Berklee who could pull off that song up to level.

-for a measly 6 bars of (awesome, if I might add) music which I could not for the life of me ever get past 160bpm.
-I was stuck on the 7-second, 6-bar long section that starts at 21 seconds and ends at 28 secs.
+For a measly 6 bars of music.
+There was one short section in the song that I could not for the life of me, ever get past 160bpm.
+It’s the melody that starts at 21 seconds into the song and ends at 28 secs.
+I was stuck on this 7-second, 6-bar short melody.

 Pretty crazy, right?
 The only part I could NOT play in the song, was a lousy 7 seconds long haha.